Approach

 Assess

 Audit readiness across the portfolio.
-Interviews with portco leadership, tech stack reviews, data quality checks, team capability mapping.
+Interviews with portco leaders, tech stack reviews, data quality checks, and team capability mapping.
 You get a clear picture of where you stand.
-Not a PowerPoint summary of what you already know.
-A scored assessment with specific gaps and specific recommendations for every company.
-Learn more about our assessment approach.
+Not a PowerPoint of what you already know.
+A scored review with specific gaps and specific recommendations for every company.
+Learn more about our approach.

 Step 02 | Weeks 3-4